mRs-/blog-sources/content/post/iOS-10.3-App-Store-improvements.md

 Maybe the UI from Apple is clunky and not easy to get for the customer.
 We all now that the App Store right now is a horrible in user experience.

 ## implement
 The implementation for the requests is pretty easy.
-If you look into `SKStoreReviewController` there is only one method to call and tahts `requestReview()`.
+If you look into `SKStoreReviewController` there is only one method to call and thats `requestReview()`.

 All we need to do is to call this little bit of code.
 ```